World War II's command headquarters for

 California to prepare troops to fight the Nazis in North Africa.

-These Army ground and air forces were to become skilled in desert
+These Army Ground Forces and Army Air Forces were to become skilled

 The area chosen in the Mojave Desert was ultimately 350 miles